What’s the Compensation Report?

 First, we need to determine how you pay your staff.
 Do you pay your staff based on what has been invoiced or what has been collected?

-If you are paying them on the collected total, you will want Cash accounting method which will only report revenue when the invoices have been paid - including invoice generated outside the date range.
+If you are paying them on the collected total, you will want Cash accounting method which will only report revenue when the invoices have been paid - including invoices generated outside the date range.
 This method references the date the payment was applied to the invoice.

 Otherwise you are searching for our Accrual accounting method, where reports are based on what has been invoiced, regardless of payments being received.

 As a reminder the default Accounting method can be set under the Settings > Billing Settings.